salsita/node-pg-migrate/README.md

 ## Explanation & Goals

-_Why only Postgres?_ - By writing this migration tool specifically for postgres instead of accommadating many databases, we can actually provide a full featured tool that is much simpler to use and maintain.
+_Why only Postgres?_ - By writing this migration tool specifically for postgres instead of accommodating many databases, we can actually provide a full featured tool that is much simpler to use and maintain.
 I was tired of using crippled database tools just in case one day we switch our database.

 _Async / Sync_ - Everything is async in node, and that's great, but a migration tool should really just be a fancy wrapper that generates SQL.
 Most other migration tools force you to bring in control flow libraries or wrap everything in callbacks as soon as you want to do more than a single operation in a migration.
 Plus by building up a stack of operations, we can automatically infer down migrations (sometimes) to save even more time.